vyos/vyos-documentation/docs/information.rst

 ***********

-VyOS features a rich set of operational level commands to retrieve arbitrary infomration about your running system.
+VyOS features a rich set of operational level commands to retrieve arbitrary information about your running system.

 ########
 Hardware